shiguww/brillante/README.md

 * `build` - Create a KDM binary file from a JSON export
 * `parse` - Export a KDM binary file into an editable JSON format
 * `inspect` - Export a KDM binary file into a verbose, readonly JSON format
-* `disassemble` - Get information on the content of a binary KDM file (useful for research purposes, works for all KDM files)

 Usage: